openfl/lime.openfl.org/_docs/advanced-setup/linux.md

 You can only target Linux from a Linux system right now.
 If you are interested in contributing to cross-desktop builds to Linux, please open a topic on the forums.

+## Build & Run

+Run `lime test linux` to compile an executable file and run it.

+_Note:_ The first time that you compile a project for C++, it will take a noticably long time.
+However, compiling the same project again should be significantly faster because parts of your code that have not changed do not need to be recompiled.
+To force all of code to be recompiled for C++, use the `-clean` option.

 ## Forums

 If you encounter problems setting up Lime to compile on Linux, please visit the [forums](http://community.openfl.org/c/help).